IBM-Blockchain-Archive/marbles/tutorial_part1.md

 		--------------------------------- Server Up - localhost:3000 ------------------------------------

 1. The app is already coded to auto deploy the chaincode.
 You should see further message about it deploying.
- **[IMPORTANT]** You will need to wait about 60 seconds for the application to fully deploy our cc.
+ **[IMPORTANT]** You will need to wait about 60 seconds for the cc to fully deploy.
+The SDK will do the waiting for us by stalling our callback.

-1. Make sure you wait for this all clear message.
+1. Once you see this message you are good to go:

 		[ibc-js] Deploying Chaincode - Complete
 		---------------------------------------- Websocket Up ------------------------------------------

+1. continue (here)[#run]

 #Run Marbles on Bluemix (command line)
 1. This app is already ready to run on Bluemix